+- as systems of classification;

--as systems of explanation and prediction;
+- as systems of explanation and prediction;

---- in terms of speed of accumulation.
+- in terms of speed of accumulation.

 While ITK and science are comparable on the first criterion, science is generally superior on the second and markedly superior on the third.

 ITK can itself be classified in various ways, including: